-Note 5 - Stock Based Compensation
+Note 5 - Stock-Based Compensation

-We have a stock incentive plan for employees and others called the "VirnetX Holding Corporation 2013 Equity Incentive Plan", or the Plan, which has been approved by our stockholders.
+We have a stock incentive plan for employees and others called the VirnetX Holding Corporation 2013 Equity Incentive Plan (the "Plan"), which has been approved by our stockholders.
 The Plan provides for the granting of up to 14,124,469 shares of our common stock, including stock options and stock purchase rights ("RSUs"), and will expire in 2023.
-As of March 31, 2014, 2,227,882 shares remained available for grant under the Plan.
-During the three months ending March 31, 2014 there were no options or RSUs granted.
+As of June 30, 2014, 2,156,216 shares remained available for grant under the Plan.